cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

        ...
     }

-For each kind of environment map, the IlmImf library provides a set of routines that convert from 3D directions to 2D floating-point pixel locations and back.
+For each kind of environment map, the OpenEXR library provides a set of routines that convert from 3D directions to 2D floating-point pixel locations and back.
 Those routines are useful in application programs that create environment maps and in programs that perform map lookups.
-For details, see the header file *ImfEnvmap.h*.
+For details, see the header file ``ImfEnvmap.h``.